 Per Person/Adult or Child – $12.50 Minimum Group Charge – $188.00 (If your group is less than 15 people)

-Approximately 2 hours.
-In addition to the guided tour of the Lab, the group will continue on to our dock in the estuarine waters of Dickerson Bay.
-There the tour guide will demonstrate the fouling community species and intertidal zonation of barnacles and oysters.
-Participants will get to be hands on and collect specimens from the dock to be identified and viewed up close before being released.
+After a guided tour of the aquarium, the group will continue on outdoors to the Living Dock located in the estuarine waters of Dickerson Bay.
+Visit the famous Living Dock, featured in Jack Rudloe’s book.
+There, the tour guide will demonstrate the fouling community species and intertidal zonation of barnacles and oysters.
+Participants get to experience hands on specimen collection from the dock to be identified and viewed up close before being released.

 Per Person/Adult or Child – $16.50 Minimum Group Charge – $298.00 (If your group is less than 18 people)